brunufc/Eletromagnetism/index.md

   </font>
 </P>
 <P>
-  <font face="open sans">Nosso trabalho visa entender um pouco da relação entre as forças gravitacionais e elétricas, duas das 4 forças fundamentais, sendo as outras duas: a força nuclear forte e a força nuclear fraca.
+  <font face="open sans=+3">Nosso trabalho visa entender um pouco da relação entre as forças gravitacionais e elétricas, duas das 4 forças fundamentais, sendo as outras duas: a força nuclear forte e a força nuclear fraca.
 A natureza pode ser totalmente compreendida por meio da descrição destas quatro interações básicas.
   </font>
 </P>
 <P>